sugansukku/Demo/README.md

 Clone the project : https://github.com/sugansukku/Demo.git
 <br />Open the code in Visual studio 2022
 <br />Change the Database connection string in appsettings.json file
 <br />Create the table named Books in your database.
-Script can be found in BooksDemo.Api.Database
+Script can be found in BooksDemo.Api.Database.
+Or publish the BooksDemo.Api.Database.
 <br />Build and run the solution